Karen Kerschmann, LCSW

 Sometimes going to bed earlier seems like an impossible feat, especially when issues like stress, temperature and diet come into play.
 You can create a bedtime ritual that gets your mind ready for sleep.
 Shut off the television and keep the electronics out of the bedroom for better sleep, and consider practicing good sleep hygiene.

 Sleep deprivation is often related to psychological disorders.
 If this is the case, a therapist may be able to help.
-Cognitive behavioral therapy is a useful tool a professional might use to help you change your sleeping habits.
+Cognitive behavioral therapy is a useful tool in managing your sleep for mental health and changing your sleeping habits.

 Individual Therapy in San Diego- CBT